southern-cross-ai/ICE-AUS/README.md

 ## Dataset Structure

-After unzipping `ICE Corpus.zip`, there are 500 corpus in `.txt` format and 5 metadata in spreadsheets:
+After unzipping `ICE-AUS/ICE Corpus.zip`, there are 500 corpus in `.txt` format and 5 metadata in spreadsheets:

 - `ICE Spoken`: 301 `.txt` files that include the transcriptions from spoken data.
 - `ICE Written`: 199 `.txt` files that include the samples of written texts.